Estate Planning Attorney Columbus Ohio

 What is Estate Planning?

 Estate planning is the process of determining what happens to your belongings in the event of your death.
-It makes sure there is a plan in place for your assets during the probate process, including how your wealth is distributed, who gets your personal belongings, who will care for your dependents, and more.
+It makes sure there is a plan in place for your physical and financial assets during the probate process, including how your wealth is distributed, who gets your personal belongings, who will care for your dependents, and more.

 Along with instructions on how to distribute your property to your living relatives, an estate plan might include a trust or a power of attorney.
 Ohio attorneys familiar with probate law can help their clients determine which documents they need or if new information is needed.

 What is included in Your Estate

 Your estate includes your home and any other properties you own; the items in your home, such as furniture and appliances; vehicles, and any other belongings.
 It also includes your wealth, such as savings and checking accounts, investments, and more.
 If you own a business, your business assets are also part of your estate, especially if you’re a sole proprietor.
 Making a list of your property is a helpful first step when you’re preparing to start the estate planning process.